Campaigning for wildlife

 Campaign for wildlife

-There are many ways of making change happen and one of these is to lobby your local representative in person and/or in writing.
-Developing a relationship with your local politicians can be very effective and remember they are there to represent you – it is their job to listen to you!
+Developing a relationship with local politicians can be very effective and remember they are there to represent you – it is their job to listen to you!

 You can find resources here to help you speak up for wildlife and make your campaigning voice heard.

 If you are interested in helping wildlife by lobbying your MP and/or local councillors, please join our Wildlife Ambassadors.
+We will contact you with suggested actions, including advice about what you can include in your communications.

-Become a Wildlife Ambassador!
+Become a Wildlife Ambassador

 When emailing or writing to your MP, don’t forget to include your full name and your postcode.
 Some MPs require a full address and contact telephone number so it might be worth including this information if you are comfortable doing so.
 Most MPs will send an automatic reply on receiving your email stating their requirements, so be prepared to resend your email with any adjustments.
-MPs can only help their own constituents, you can check who your MP is and find out more about them at www.theyworkforyou.com

 We are currently campaigning on the following issues: